sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/kube_mode.png)

 ### A Snippet of CONFIG & STATE-DB changes
-To adopt, the FEATURE table in CONFIG-DB & STATE-DB are updated as below.
+To support this new ways of managing FEATUREs, the FEATURE table in CONFIG-DB & STATE-DB are updated as below.
+The following is only a snippet of the changes.
+The full set of changes are provided in a section below.

-#### CONFIG-DB:
+#### CONFIG-DB -- change overview:
 ```
    Key: "FEATURE|<name>"
    set_owner   = local/kube;                    Defaults to local, if this field/key is absent or empty string.